AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

  });
 ```

 We have to import the `calcEthereumTransactionParams` and set the `txFeePerGas` as well as the `storageByteDeposit` in order to be able to define the deployment transaction gas parameters within the `main` function.
-The script will use `ACA`, `AUSD` and `DOT` predeployed token smart contracts, so we need to import their addressed from the `Address` utility and `Token` precompile from `@acala-network/contracts` in order to be able to instantiate them.
+The script will use `ACA`, `AUSD` and `DOT` predeployed token smart contracts, so we need to import their addresses from the `Address` utility and `Token` precompile from `@acala-network/contracts` in order to be able to instantiate them.
 For the same reason as we are importing the `Token` precompile, we are also importing the `Contract` from `ethers` as it is required to instantiate the already deployed smart contract. `formatUnits` utility is imported, so that we will be able to print the formatted balances to the console.

 Much like in the `deploy.js` we still need to prepare the deployment transaction gas parameters at the beginning of the `main` function: